Actindo-AG/Documentation/POS/Overview/01_General.md

 - The *UCS Sync for POS* plugin version 2.1.1 or higher is installed.
 - The printer client (APS) is installed.
 - An external barcode scanner is connected and configured.

+## Further information

+Refer to our [Actindo Core1 Platform](../../Core1Platform/BasicPhilosophy/01_General.md) documentation for information on general features and functions, standard buttons, UI elements, and how to use the Actindo documentation.